webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

  buffer.unmap();
 ```

+Note that a buffer created with `mappedAtCreation: true` does not have
+to have `GPUBufferUsage.COPY_DST` usage.
+But, if `GPUBufferUsage.COPY_DST` is
+not set, you can not map the buffer again.
+It is only mapped once, at creation
+time.

 ## <a id="a-efficient"></a>Efficiently using mappable buffers

 Above we saw that mapping a buffer is asynchronous.
 This means there's